Mission

 Between 2017-2020, Music Director George Case continued guiding the group in its ongoing endeavor to deliver concerts characterized by informed and expressive performances of the great works of choral repertoire old and new.

-Cecilia enters its 145th season (2020-2021) under the leadership of its new Music Director, Michael Barrett.
+Cecilia entered its 145th season (2020-2021) under the leadership of its new Music Director, Michael Barrett.